NAIDOC Shared Future

-Emerging Aboriginal artist joined with the WA Police Force and the Department of Aboriginal Affairs to create artworks that will proudly feature on specially made uniforms and vehicle wraps as part of an initiative launched during NAIDOC week celebrations.
+Emerging Aboriginal artists joined with the WA Police Force and the Department of Aboriginal Affairs to create artworks that will proudly feature on specially made uniforms and vehicle wraps as part of an initiative launched during NAIDOC week celebrations.

 From July 2 2017, the start of National Aborigines and Islanders Day Observance Committee week, these designs are being worn by 2100 officers across Western Australia .

 The designs have also been applied to seven police vehicles – one for each regional district and one for the Metropolitan Region.